 A cost focus strategy is similar to a cost-led strategy, but the main difference is that a cost-focused strategy is targeting a very specific segment of your business market and the lowest price available in the market.
 Focus strategy is one of the significant types of competitive strategy examples for market leaders.

 For example, an organization that sells fuel drinks can target a city that has a high percentage of people participating in extreme sports competitions and selling these drinks at a lower price than its competitors.
-This segment of the market is more likely to buy energy drinks, it decides to decrease its decision.
+This segment of the market is more likely to buy energy drinks, so it decides to decrease its decision.

 Some businesses like to focus on one or more narrow market segments to protect themselves from the competition.
 A focus strategy accelerates companies with limited resources.